Designing and building your camper van is a tremendous job. Even if you plan to outsource to an up-fitter, you still need the final say on things.

 Our awing is a 3m2 tarp we attach to the roof rails.
 We can use it at the back or the side doors.

-In this layout we have a full size bed and can still access the side door and the kitchen and bathroom so nighttime toilet visits and early morning coffee isn’t a problem.
+In this layout, we have a full-size bed and can still access the side door, kitchen, and bathroom, so nighttime toilet visits and early morning coffee aren’t a problem.

 Insulation, panelling & floor